thapasijan171/DSAwithSijan/src/content/blog/Divide&Conquer.md

 	<li><code>nums</code> is sorted in a <strong>strictly increasing</strong> order.</li>
 </ul>

+# Solutions

+# Convert Sorted Array to Binary Search Tree

+**Algorithm Used:** Binary Search Tree (BST) Construction

+## Intuition
+The problem requires converting a sorted array into a height-balanced binary search tree (BST).
+The idea is to use the middle element of the array as the root of the tree to ensure that the tree remains balanced.
+By recursively applying this approach to the left and right halves of the array, we can construct the entire BST.

-## Solutions
+## Approach

-### Solution 1: Binary Search + Recursion

-We design a recursive function `dfs(l, r)`, which indicates that the node values of the current binary search tree to be constructed are all within the index range `[l, r]` of the array `nums`.
-This function returns the root node of the constructed binary search tree.

-The execution process of the function `dfs(l, r)` is as follows:

-1. If `l > r`, it means the current array is empty, return `null`.
-2. If `l \leq r`, take the element with the index `mid = \lfloor \frac{l + r}{2} \rfloor` in the array as the root node of the current binary search tree, where `\lfloor x \rfloor` represents rounding down `x`.
-3. Recursively construct the left subtree of the current binary search tree, whose root node value is the element with the index `mid - 1` in the array, and the node values of the left subtree are all within the index range `[l, mid - 1]` of the array.
-4. Recursively construct the right subtree of the current binary search tree, whose root node value is the element with the index `mid + 1` in the array, and the node values of the right subtree are all within the index range `[mid + 1, r]` of the array.
-5. Return the root node of the current binary search tree.

-The answer is the return value of the function `dfs(0, n - 1)`.

-The time complexity is `O(n)`, and the space complexity is `O(\log n)`.
-Here, `n` is the length of the array `nums`.
+1. **Recursive Method**: Use a recursive depth-first search (DFS) approach to build the BST.
+   - **Base Case**: If the left index is greater than the right index, return `null`, as there are no elements to process.
+   - **Find Middle**: Calculate the middle index of the current subarray.
+This element will be the root of the subtree.
+   - **Recursive Calls**:
+     - Recursively build the left subtree using the subarray to the left of the middle element.
+     - Recursively build the right subtree using the subarray to the right of the middle element.
+   - **Construct TreeNode**: Create a new `TreeNode` with the middle element as its value and set its left and right children using the results of the recursive calls.

+This approach ensures that each subtree is balanced, as the middle element is always chosen as the root, resulting in a height-balanced BST.

 #### Java